 I was a faculty member of the Institute of Psychosynthesis for 20 years, where I was a trainer and senior supervisor and group worker.
 I now teach ‘Addiction and the Search for Self’ – a transpersonal perspective of addiction – to counsellors and psychotherapists.

-I have a private practice in North West London and am an accredited psychotherapist with UKCP, registered supervisor with UKCP, and member of CAP and PCU.
+I have a private practice in North West London and am an accredited psychotherapist with UKCP, registered supervisor with UKCP, a member of CAP, PCU and Institute of Psychosynthesis in Florence.